AlbertMietus/DocIdeas.hg/CCastle/4.Blog/a.Heisenbug.rst

    The Heisenbug will not (trivially) disappear when switching between hose variants

 .. [#ButImprove]
-   Still, as language-designer, we need to give the programmer more options to hint to a more optimals implementation.
+   Still, as language-designer, we need to give the programmer more options to hint at a more optimal implementation.

 .. [#KipEi]
-   This *SlowStart* base-protocol is part of Castle; see :ref:`Protocol-SlowStart`.
-But the need for it --follows like this blog-- follows from the discovery of this :ref:`Castle-Heisenbug` in :ref:`Castle-TheSieve`.
+   This *SlowStart* base protocol is part of Castle; see :ref:`Protocol-SlowStart`.
+But the need for it --follows like this blog-- follows from the discovery of these :ref:`Castle-Heisenbug` in :ref:`Castle-TheSieve`.

 .. [#ModelOnly]
-   Remember, this queue exist as a *model* **only** (like everything in Castle-code)!
+   Remember, this queue exists as a *model* **only** (like everything in Castle-code)!
    |BR|
-   Depending on ‘:ref:`TheMachinery`, there may no need to implement the queue (e.g.with DirectCall) at all; or the may only be a queue-lenght and -maximum, or ..
+   Depending on ‘:ref:`TheMachinery`, there may be no need to implement the queue (e.g.with DirectCall) at all; or they may only be a queue-length and -maximum, or ...